 If you get charged with shoplifting in Texas, you must treat it as a very serious matter.
 Shoplifting is a form of theft.
 All theft cases, including shoplifting, are considered “ crimes of moral turpitude.”
 “Crimes of moral turpitude,” like …

 Houston Fraud Charges Defense Lawyer

 In the past 39 years, I have defended people charged with every kind of fraud allegation, including wire fraud, mail fraud, telemarketing fraud, mortgage fraud, bank fraud, credit card fraud, health care fraud, and insurance fraud.

-In fraud and other white-collar cases, the government throws out a giant net and sometimes catches the wrong fish.
-You may well be caught up in a net you do not belong in.
+In fraud and other white-collar cases, the government throws a giant net and sometimes catches the wrong fish.
+You may be caught up in a net you do not belong in.

-Mortgage fraud People who are legitimately involved in a real estate transaction as a builder, contractor, lender, processor, broker, or home buyer might find themselves accused of mortgage fraud.
+Mortgage fraud – People legitimately involved in a real estate transaction as a builder, contractor, lender, processor, broker, or home buyer might be accused of mortgage fraud.
 The charge often involves an accusation of a fraudulent loan application, in which money or equity was skimmed off the top.
-The consequences of a conviction can be devastating, since the sentence is largely determined by the amount of fraud, which often involves millions of dollars.
+The consequences of a conviction can be devastating since the sentence is largely determined by the amount of fraud, which often involves millions of dollars.

-Mail, wire, and telemarketing fraud Wire fraud and mail fraud are often linked to telemarketing fraud or Ponzi-type schemes.
+Mail, wire, and telemarketing fraud – Wire and mail fraud are often linked to telemarketing fraud or Ponzi-type schemes.
 The people charged often include innocent investors.